Snapchat/KeyDB-docs/docs/memory-optimization.md

     hash-max-ziplist-entries 512
     hash-max-ziplist-value 64
-    list-max-ziplist-entries 512
-    list-max-ziplist-value 64
     zset-max-ziplist-entries 128
     zset-max-ziplist-value 64
     set-max-intset-entries 512

-If a specially encoded value will overflow the configured max size, KeyDB will automatically convert it into normal encoding.
-This operation is very fast for small values, but if you change the setting in order to use specially encoded values for much larger aggregate types the suggestion is to run some benchmark and test to check the conversion time.
+If a specially encoded value overflows the configured max size, KeyDB will automatically convert it into normal encoding.
+This operation is very fast for small values, but if you change the setting in order to use specially encoded values for much larger aggregate types the suggestion is to run some benchmarks and tests to check the conversion time.

 Using 32 bit instances
 ----------------------